LudgerHentschel/unifiedig/README.md

 ```

 CBaseline detects the redundant common-score direction and constructs the
-background in the effective `K - 1` dimensional score space.
+background in the effective $K - 1$ dimensional score space.

 ## Why Integrated Gradients rather than SHAP attribution?